NVIDIA-Merlin/NVTabular/examples/getting-started-movielens/inference-HugeCTR/README.md

 root@02d56ff0738f:/opt/tritonserver#
 ```

-3) Your saved model should be in the `/model` directory.
+3) Your saved models should be in the `/model` directory.
 Navigate to the `model` working directory inside the triton server container to check the saved models:
 ```
 cd /model
 ```